128technology/docs/docs/config_dscp_steering.md

 exit
 ```

-Steering of ESP traffic takes place using the dscp values configured on the service as shown below.
+Traffic steering takes place using the DSCP values configured on the service as shown below.

 ### Service Configuration

 A DSCP value and range is configured for the Service; this identifies the priority and handling of the traffic at the router.
 DSCP aware services are configured in a hierarchy; DSCP values are not configured on the parent service.
 Child services are configured with a DSCP value.

 The following configuration splits the tunnel across 3 services: the traffic with `dscp` value 14 is handled by the high-priority service; the traffic with `dscp` values from 26 to 28 is handled by the low-priority service.
 The remaining traffic falls back into the parent tunnel service.